 SNAP / (formerly Food Stamp) benefits help low-income working people, seniors, the disabled and others feed their families.
 The USDA’s SNAP-Ed connection web site provides great tips and resources.
 Choose from: Healthy Eating on a Budget, 10 Steps to Help fill your grocery bag, Ways to Manage Your Food Dollars and MORE at: https://snaped.fns.usda.gov/nutrition-education/nutrition-education-materials/eat-right-when-moneys-tight

 The SNAP-to-Market website helps you find NY Farmers' Markets where you can use your SNAP benefits (formerly Food Stamps) and explains how to make Farmers' Market purchases with them.
 You'll also find information on when fruits and vegetables are in-season at your market, and recipes to use with produce you buy.

 WIC - the Women, Infants & Children’s Supplemental Food Program provides nutritious foods, nutrition education, and referrals to community services for low-income pregnant and post-partum women and their children under five years of age.
+Breastfeeding support is available.
 Find out if you are eligible for WIC, see a schedule of monthly WIC clinics in locations around Schuyler County, and other WIC resources on this website.

 Our educational program series and lessons help families and households to stretch their food dollars to make healthier choices and eat better for less!
 Our Eat Smart New York!
 Program helps individuals and families who have limited resources to gain the knowledge and skills to make healthier food and activity choices.